-If more information is needed, a computerized tomography (CT) scan or another type of imaging study may also be ordered.
+If more information is needed, your doctor may order a computerized tomography (CT) scan or another type of imaging test.

 Antibiotics and Tetanus

-Your wound will be covered with sterile dressings.
-The doctor will then place your injured limb in a splint to keep the bones from moving until you are taken to surgery.
+Your wound will be covered with bandages.
+The doctor will often stabilize your limb in a soft cast to keep the bones from moving until you are taken to surgery.

-Almost all open fractures are treated in the operating room.
-It is important to go to surgery as soon as possible so that your open wound can be cleaned out to help prevent infection.
-Depending on your specific injury, you will be given either regional or general anesthesia during this procedure.
+Almost all open fractures are treated with surgery.
+It is important to go to surgery as soon as possible so that your open wound can be cleaned to help prevent infection.

 Debridement and Irrigation